Why study psychology online?

 Want to become a psychologist?

 If you’re looking to become a psychologist, you’ll need to make sure you’ve got your groundwork covered.
-If you haven’t studied maths before, you might want to consider a bridging course to make sure you’re ready for degree study.
+If you haven’t studied maths before, you might want to consider a preparatory course to make sure you’re ready for degree study.

 - Explore your interactions with other people.

 - Recognise the impact of mental health issues.

 - Prepare for a career as a professional psychologist.